Text of Parole Issued to Confederate Soldiers in North Carolina

-[This is a copy of the parole issued to Lt.
-Col. Joseph B. Starr, commander of an artillery contingent in the Army of Tennessee]
+This is the parole issued to Lt.
+Col. Joseph B. Starr, commander of an artillery contingent in the Army of Tennessee.

 Greensboro, North Carolina